 Parishes should have a current certification of a Lay Delegate form on file with the diocesan office.

 See a current list of delegates and alternates (updated 01/12/2021)

 If the lay delegate cannot attend for all or part of convention, they must coordinate with the alternate and the rector/vicar/priest-in-charge.

 Both delegates and alternates must be certified by 30 days prior to convention.
-In order for an alternate to replace their respective delegate for all or part of the convention, the rector/vicar/priest-in-charge needs to fill out, sign, and send in the Seating of an Alternate Form or complete it at convention.
-The alternate needs to get in line alphabetically under the actual delegate’s name, and say who’s being replaced and then their own name.
+In order for an alternate to replace their respective delegate for all or part of the convention, the rector/vicar/priest-in-charge needs to submit the Seating of an Alternate Form.
+The alternate will need to register for convention using the link we send after they have been seated.